Bar Information

 • ALL documents related to your law school attendance (e.g., Dean Certifications, etc.) should go to the Law School Office of the Registrar.

 • FERPA requires that you give the Office of the Registrar full consent to correspond with the pertinent Board of Law Examiners.
-To give consent, please complete a Bar Authorization Form and turn it in to the Office of the Registrar at your earliest convenience, but no later than February 1, 2023 if you are taking the July 2023 bar exam.
+To give consent, please complete a Bar Authorization Form and turn it in to the Office of the Registrar as soon as you know where you are taking the bar exam.

 • The best source of information regarding the many steps involved in registering and taking each bar exam is the website for the state bar you intend to take.
 Links to state bar examination websites can be found at http://www.ncbex.org/.